 by Jason Hobson, CEO of Advancing Eco Agriculture

 One of the most common questions about making the transition to a regenerative system of farming is what is the best place to begin.
-When faced with the myriad options of tillage tools, cover crops, dry and liquid fertilizers, and biological inoculants in the marketplace, and the fall pressures of harvest and preparations for winter, often the simplest approach works the best.
+When faced with the myriad options of tillage tools, cover crops, dry and liquid fertilizers, and biological inoculants in the marketplace, and the fall pressures of harvest and preparations for winter, we have found that the simplest approach works the best.

-Balancing soil minerals and stimulating soil biology are the all important first steps on the path of biological farming.
-Using soil testing to check the level of soil minerals and designing a long term plan to bring them into balance can help create the conditions for microbial life to thrive.
+Balancing soil minerals and strengthening soil biology are the all-important first steps on the path of biological farming.
+Using soil testing to check the level of soil minerals and designing a long-term plan to bring them into balance can help create the conditions for microbial life to thrive.

-At AEA, we use our microbial stimulant and soil conditioner, Rejuvenate™, to help farmers care for the microbial life in their fields.
+At AEA, our Regenerative Soil Health Program includes three components: Rejuvenate™, Spectrum™, and Seashield™.
+This article focuses on how specifically Rejuvenate™ helps farmers care for the microbial life in their fields.
 Made from a combination of humates, molasses, and trace minerals, Rejuvenate™ performs three important functions.

-First, it assists in the decomposition of fall crop residue.
+First, it supports microbes in the decomposition of fall crop residue.
 The stalks, leaves, and stubble left in a field after harvest are an often neglected source of fertility.
-An NRCS study showed that there is on average $150.00 or more of fertilizer in the residue left on every acre after a 180 bushel corn crop.(2) The problem is that plant debris left lying on top of the soil will often oxidize slowly, losing valuable nutrients to the atmosphere.
+An NRCS study showed that there is on average $150.00 or more of fertilizer in the residue left on every acre after a 180-bushel corn crop.(2) The problem is that plant debris left lying on top of the soil will often oxidize slowly, losing valuable nutrients to the atmosphere.

-Increasing soil contact through tillage can help, but if the digestive capacity of the soil is not strong enough, highly lignified residue, especially from treated corn varieties, may remain in untouched condition in the soil for some time.
-Spraying a field after harvest with two gallons of Rejuvenate will stimulate the microbial life already in the field and encourage them to break down the stubble more quickly, and bring the nutrients from the decaying residue into the soil system, where they can be used by next year’s crops.
+Increasing soil contact through tillage can help, but if the digestive capacity of the soil is not strong enough, highly lignified residue, especially from treated corn varieties, may remain intact in the soil for some time.
+Spraying a field after harvest with two gallons of Rejuvenate will support the microbial life already in the field and encourage them to break down the stubble more quickly.
+Additionally, it will move the nutrients from the decaying residue into the soil system where they can be used by next year’s crops.
 If residue from the previous year is still visible at the end of the next season, chances are that there is a significant amount of fertilizer value left untapped in the soil.

 The third benefit of the consistent use of Rejuvenate™ is improved soil structure.
 No matter what the soil type of a given field may be, increasing the level of biological activity in that soil will improve its tilth.
-From crop fields in Arizona, to vegetable production fields in California, we have many stories of soil that is softer, looser, and works more easily after Rejuvenate™ applications.
+From crop fields in Arizona to vegetable production fields in California, we have many reports of softer, looser soil that works more easily after Rejuvenate™ applications.

-I was on a farm in Indiana, in late April when it rained close to two inches in two hours.
-The farm I was visiting had been organic for more than 10 years, had always used cover crops and good crop rotation, and as a result had open, well-aggregated soil structure.
-Their fields were able to absorb that heavy rain with little or no run- off.
+I was on a farm in Indiana in late April when it rained close to two inches in two hours.
+The farm I was visiting had been organic for more than 10 years, had employed cover crops and good crop rotation, and, as a result, had achieved open, well-aggregated soil structure.
+Their fields were able to absorb that heavy rain with little or no run-off.
 Neighboring fields under a more conventional management system showed heavy ponding and water running over the ditches and onto the road.

 We didn’t know on that day that this would be the last significant rainfall until the middle of July.
 The crops soon to be planted in those fields would need every bit of that rain to weather the heat and drought coming in the next three months.

-Better soil structure will also mean more oxygen will be available in the system, allowing the natural processes of the soil, like the Nitrogen cycle, to function more efficiently, which will make more nutrients available to growing crops and reduce the need for off farm inputs.
-When these functions are working well, the soil shows the ability to stand up against weather stress, and bounce back when field operations, like tillage or harvest, need to happen is less than optimal conditions.
+Better soil structure also means that more oxygen will be available in the system, allowing the natural processes of the soil, like the Nitrogen cycle, to function more efficiently, which will make more nutrients available to growing crops and reduce the need for off-farm inputs.
+When these functions are working well, the soil shows the ability to stand up against weather stress, and bounce back when field operations, like tillage or harvest, need to happen in less than optimal conditions.

-In addition to being one the highest quality biological stimulants available, Rejuvenate™ has a wide range of application methods to fit the needs of any farm.
-The most common use of the product is as a fall field spray, where it can help break down crop residue, unlock soil nutrients for the coming crop, loosen soil structure, and stimulate soil biology.
+In addition to being one of the highest quality products available, Rejuvenate™ has a wide range of application methods to fit the needs of any farm.
+The most common use of the product is as a fall field spray, where it can help break down crop residue, unlock soil nutrients for the coming crop, loosen soil structure, and support soil biology.

-Rejuvenate™ can also be applied as a spring foliar on cover crops before incorporation.
-Here it will help the cover crop to break down more quickly and completely, which means less lag time between green manure plow down and field crop planting.
-Spring foliars with Rejuvenate™ on hay fields and pasture give the chance to improve soil structure without the need for tillage.
+The Regenerative Soil Health Primer—Rejuvenate™, Spectrum™, and Seashield™—can also be applied as a spring foliar on cover crops before incorporation.
+Here this combo will help the cover crop to break down more quickly and completely, which means less lag time between green manure plow down and field crop planting.
+Spring foliars with this trio of products on hay fields and pasture give the chance to improve soil structure without the need for tillage.

-Another important place for Rejuvenate™ is in starter and transplant solutions, where it can help create a zone of intense biological activity around the seed or transplant that will encourage rapid germination and strong early development.
-It can also improve the efficiency and effectiveness of liquid nitrogen by reducing its susceptibility to leaching and volitilization, and make liquid manure more stable and biologically friendly.
+Another important place for Rejuvenate™ is in starter and transplant solutions it can help create a zone of intense biological activity around the seed or transplant that will encourage rapid germination and strong early development.
+It can also improve the efficiency and effectiveness of liquid nitrogen by reducing its susceptibility to leaching and volatilization, and make liquid manure more stable and biologically friendly.

-If indeed the key to soil fertility is the vitality of its biological life, then Rejuvenate™ is a very sound investment.
-In many cases, because of the increased nutrient availability that it can create, other inputs, like dry fertilizer and liquid nitrogen, can be reduced to the point where there the costs to the farmer are neutral.
-When the value of the minerals that are biologically released is added to the savings in money spent on chemical controls on soil borne diseases and the increased revenue from better yield and quality at harvest, the math for Rejuvenate™ looks even better.
+If indeed the key to soil fertility is the vitality of its biological life, then Rejuvenate™, Spectrum™, and Seashield™ make a sound investment.
+In many cases, because of the increased nutrient availability that it can create, other inputs, like dry fertilizer and liquid nitrogen, can be reduced to the point where the costs to the farmer are neutral.
+When the value of the minerals that are biologically released is added to the savings in money spent on chemical controls on soil-borne diseases and the increased revenue from better yield and quality at harvest, the math for Rejuvenate™, Spectrum™, and Seashield™ looks even better.